Classic Boxer Shorts

-We have tremendous experience of custom made mens boxer shorts in the UK, both for individual clients and small designer brands.
+We have tremendous experience of custom made mens boxer shorts, both for individual clients and small designer brands.
 We can make any type of boxer, with no minimums.

-Mens underwear is a very specialised field of clothing that requires experience and knowledge, in both pattern cutting, and garment construction.
+Mens boxer shorts are a very specialised field of clothing that requires experience and knowledge, in both pattern cutting, and garment construction.

-It is an interesting area of fashion for budding designers to explore, as there is much scope and limited competition.
-You just need to find people with the right skills to interpret and create your designs.
+It is an interesting area of fashion for budding designers to explore, as there is much scope, and limited competition.
+You just need the right skilled people to interpret and create your designs.

 Types Of Boxer Shorts.

-Mens boxers shorts regularly come in and go out of fashion, but they are always stylish.
-They come in a wide variety of styles.
+Woven boxers come in a variety of styles.
 Some are mass market, with limited features, while others are high quality, luxury designs with special features.

 Types Of Fly Opening.

-Gripper boxer shorts have a fly that fully opens, secured with buttons or poppers at the waist.
+Gripper boxer shorts have a fly that fully opens, secured with buttons, poppers, or snaps at the waist.

 The fly opening normally follows the centre front line, but sometimes it may have a wider front opening